 What Is Breast Lift Recovery Like?

-Following a breast lift, patients must wear a compression garment to reduce swelling and ensure healing.
-Patients should wear this garment for at least two weeks.
-During these two weeks, patients should avoid placing pressure or strain on their breasts.
+Following a breast lift, patients must wear a compression garment to reduce swelling and ensure proper healing.
+Patients should wear this garment for at least two weeks and avoid placing pressure or strain on their breasts.

-Patients may return to work within five to 14 days after surgery.
+Patients may return to work within one to two weeks after surgery.
 Most patients should be fully recovered and ready to resume rigorous activities within six weeks.

 What Are the Results of Breast Lift Surgery?

 While a breast lift will restore a more perky appearance to the breast, it cannot stop the natural aging process or prevent new sagging from occurring over time.

 The effects of a breast lift often last 10 to 15 years or more.
 At some point, another breast lift procedure may be necessary to address additional age-related laxity.